Mark Otten: International career

 Otten represented the Netherlands at youth international level.
 He was a member of the Dutch squad at the 2005 FIFA World Youth Championship.
 The team was eliminated in the quarter-final against Nigeria.

 Coaching career

 While playing for NEC, Otten worked as a youth coach at RKSV Brakkenstein, and was appointed assistant manager of the first team after his retirement as a player in 2014.
 In his first season, the team won the Vijfde Klasse.
 In 2015, he joined the staff of his former club NEC where he coached in the youth department.
 In April 2016, he moved to Feyenoord where he was appointed the coach of the U15 team.

 On 22 March 2019, it was announced that Otten would become the new head coach of RKHVV in the Eerste Klasse on a one-year contract while continuing in his role as a youth coach at NEC.
 In December, he stated that he would not extend his contract with RKHVV in order to focus on his obligations at NEC.

-He currently manages the NEC U21 team.
+In 2021, he managed the NEC U21 team.